QKTheoNguyen/Multimodal_Emotion_Recognition_for_Geriatric_Medecine/README.md

 ### 1. Training a Speech Emotion Recognition (SER) System
 - Train neural network models to classify emotions from speech signals.
-- Supported features include: **pitch (F0)**, **energy**, **MFCCs**, and other acoustic descriptors.
-- Several model architectures can be used, including CNNs and LSTM-based networks.
+- Several model architectures can be used, including CNN vision models and transformers models for audio.
-- Public emotional speech datasets can be used (e.g., RAVDESS, CREMA-D) for pretraining or transfer learning.
+- Public emotional speech datasets can be used (e.g., EmoDB, RAVDESS, CaFE) for pretraining or transfer learning.

 ### 2. Analyzing Emotion and Speech Features from Geriatric Care Audio
 - Extract speech-based features from caregiver-patient interactions.
 - Apply a trained SER model to detect emotional states over time.
+Note that the size of analysis windows must match the size of the training window.
-- Generate structured annotations for further qualitative and quantitative analysis (e.g., emotional trajectories, speech activity patterns).
+- Generate structured annotations for further analysis.

 ---